-Regular employees in the class of Family Service Supervisor will become eligible for education incentives beginning the first biweekly pay period after submission of evidence of eligibility to the person designated by the appointing authority.
+Regular employees in the class of Family Service Supervisor are eligible for education incentives beginning the first biweekly pay period after submission of evidence of eligibility to the person designated by the appointing authority.

 - a.
 Education Incentive Pay: Additional salary shall be paid to employees who complete education credits.
-To qualify for such additional salary, employees must (1) complete or have completed the following college level semester units' from an accredited, recognized college or university as verified by the Department of Personnel Services; and (2) attain a minimum grade of "satisfactory" on all course work: - Thirty (30) to fifty-nine (59) undergraduate semester units above the minimum qualifications for the employee's job classification.
-Additional salary: 2.5% of base salary. - Sixty (60) or more undergraduate semester units above the minimum qualifications for the employee's job classification.
-Additional salary: 2.5% of base salary. - b.
-Certification Incentive Pay: Additional salary shall be paid to employees for possession of certification(s).
-To qualify for additional salary, such certification(s) shall meet the following criteria: - (1) Certification is not required as part of the minimum qualifications specified in the employee's job classification. - (2) Recognized certificates include those offered at the following institutions: California State University system, University of California system, and the Community College system.
-The Union and the County shall meet to determine additional recognized certificates and the amount of assigned salary differentials. - c.
-Eligibility Supervisors: Effective the first pay period of July 2014, regular employees in the class of Eligibility Supervisor will become eligible for an education incentive beginning the first biweekly pay period after submission of evidence of eligibility to the person designated by the appointing authority.
-Eligibility Supervisors are excluded from all other incentives under Section 12.5.
+To qualify for such additional salary, employees must (1) complete or have completed the following college level semester units1 from an accredited, recognized college or university as verified by the Department of Personnel Services; and (2) attain a minimum grade of "satisfactory" on all course work: - 1.
+Thirty (30) to fifty-nine (59) undergraduate semester units above the minimum qualifications for the employee's job classification.
+Additional salary: two and one half percent (2.5%) of base salary. - 2.
+Sixty (60) or more undergraduate semester units above the minimum qualifications for the employee's job classification.
+Additional salary: two and one half percent (2.5%) of base salary.

-One semester unit is the equivalent of one and one-half quarter units.
+1 One semester unit is the equivalent of one and one-half quarter units.